-- Select the Target Step using the Workflow Selector (see Using the Workflow Selector Pg.
-67). - 2.
-With the patient inside the bore of the scanner, use the MRI Scanner Console to acquire a whole-head scan of the patient with one or more frames mounted to the patient.
-Ensure that the scan's field-of-view completely encapsulates all

-- 3. Transfer the whole-head scan to the workstation. - 4.
-If you localized one or more mount points for the frame(s) prior to activating this step, use the pop-up Fusion Task (see Fusion Task Fusing Images Pg.
-187) to fuse the master series from the Entry step (see Loading Intraoperative Grid Images Pg.
-124) with the image series just loaded into the application.
-If you created a preoperative plan without localizing mount points, then use the Fusion Task to fuse the master series from the Pre-Op step (see Loading Preoperative Images Pg.
-111) with the image series just loaded into the application - 5.
+- > To load intraoperative images used to plan trajectories with frame(s) mounted - 1.
+Select the Target Step using the Step Selector (see Using the Step Selector Pg.
+75). - 2.
+Use the Scanner Console to acquire a whole-head scan of the patient with one or more frames mounted.
+Ensure that the scan's field-of-view completely encapsulates the entire skull and all frames as specified above. - 3.
+Transfer the whole-head scan to the workstation. - 4.
+If you localized one or more mount points for the frame(s) using the ClearPoint Workstation prior to activating this step (see Localize Mount Points Pg.
+135), use the pop-up Fusion Task (see Fusion Task Fusing Images Pg.
+211) to fuse the master series from the Entry step with the image series just loaded into the application.
+If you created a preoperative plan without localizing mount points using the ClearPoint Workstation (see Preoperative Planning Pg.
+121), then use the Fusion Task to fuse the master series from the Pre-Op step with the image series just loaded into the application - 5.
 If the pop-up Fusion Task was used to fuse the whole-head scan with frame(s) mounted to a master series from a previously completed step, then when the Fusion Task is dismissed, you will be prompted to confirm the fusion between the two scans.
 Select Accept Fusion to confirm that you have accepted the fusion between the two scans.
 Otherwise, choose Cancel to continue to review and/or modify the fusion between the two scans in the Fusion Task.